 Step 5: Add a Vapor Barrier

-If you’re using fiberglass batts or blown-in insulation, you’ll want to add a vapour barrier to prevent moisture from seeping into the insulation.
+If you’re using fiberglass batts or blown-in insulation, you’ll want to add a vapor barrier to prevent moisture from seeping into the insulation.

-To add a vapour barrier, lay a plastic sheet over the insulation and staple it in place.
+To add a vapor barrier, lay a plastic sheet over the insulation and staple it in place.
 Be sure to overlap the sheets and seal any gaps with tape.

 Step 6: Finish Up